 English Curriculum Intent Our curriculum is designed to enable students to become confident, literate readers and critical, accurate writers.
 This is our focus as we want all students to leave school with greater levels of social, emotional and economic wellbeing.
 Each unit of work deals with a range of social and cultural factors which form a core part of student discussion, broadening their understanding of the world and their place within it.
 By allowing students to become critical and accurate writers, we can send them out into the world as effective communicators both in the work place and in their personal lives.
 This in turn allows students to explore how to express themselves creatively in written and spoken form.

 The English faculty follow a five year spiral curriculum providing students with a breadth and depth of English study which is rooted in literary heritage.
-Each academic year, students study a 19th Century novel, a Shakespeare play and a modern text or poetry anthology.
+Each academic year in Key Stage 3, students study a 19th Century novel, a play (including two Shakespeare plays over the Key Stage) and a modern text or poetry anthology.
 This allows students to gain confidence in English literature whilst practicing a range of language skills which increase in difficulty and complexity over the course of their study.
 Underpinning this, is a wide range of reading for pleasure activities both in and outside the classroom, to engender a love of reading and expose students to a diverse range of texts.
 Alongside reading, students’ writing is developed using a mastery approach to model accuracy and inspire creativity in all forms of writing – writing lessons take the form of grammatical activities and longer writing tasks to develop students ability to write at length.
 At KS4, students follow the AQA course in English Language and English Literature which builds explicitly on the knowledge and skills taught at KS3.

 How we plan to achieve it: